yoongsim/horse_colic_data_with-_ML/README.md

-# horse_colic_data_with_ML
+# Horse Colic Data Classification with Machine Learning

-The raw data were obtained from the UCI Machine Learning Repository (https://archive.ics.uci.edu/ml/datasets/Horse+Colic)
+This project aims to classify the condition of horses (whether they lived, died, or were euthanized) using various machine learning techniques.
+The raw data were obtained from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/Horse+Colic).

-Aim:
+## Objectives

-- To classify the condition of the horse whether it lived, died or was euthanized
+**Classification**: Use Artificial Neural Networks (ANN), Support Vector Machines (SVM), and Random Forest (RF) to classify horse conditions.<b/>
-- To perform classification using ANN and supervsied classifiers such as SVM and Random Forest
+**Clustering**: Apply Self-Organizing Map (SOM) for clustering.<b/>
-- To perform clustering using Self-rganizing Map (SOM)
+**Evaluation**: Identify the best approach by comparing methods used and compute the confusion matrix, ROC curve, and AUROC for the best prediction model of each classifier.<b/><b/>

-- To identify the best approach by comparing between the methods used
+## Preprocessing Steps
-- To compute the confusion matrix, ROC curve and AUROC for the best prediction model of each classifier
+- Remove columns with more than 40% missing values.<b/>

-The preprocessing steps carried out were:
+- Replace missing values with the median value for numerical data.<b/>
-- Remove columns with more than 40% of missing values
+- Replace missing values with the nearest non-missing value for categorical data.<b/><b/>

-- Replace missing values with median value of that particular column for numerical data
+## Conclusion
-- Replace missing values with nearest non-missing value for categorical data
+ANN: Best classifier with 81.52% accuracy.<b/>

-Conclusion:
+Random Forest: 76.36% accuracy.<b/>
-- ANN is the best classifier among all as it shows 81.52% classifcation accuracy while RF and SVM shows 76.36% and 56.16 classification accuracy respectively
+SVM: 56.16% accuracy.<b/>
-- SOM was able to cluster the data into two distinct group
+SOM: Successfully clustered data into two distinct groups.<b/>